leenr/rofldb-prototype/README.md

 It does not even link to any libraries besides to glibc.

-If you will input something big, and don't want for it to become Public Domain, please reach out to me (although I really want to do the library Public Domain, and also I will not even consider release it with license less permissive than BSD/MIT).
+If you want to input something, and don't want for it to become Public Domain, please reach out to me (although I really want to do the library Public Domain, and also I will not even consider release it with license less permissive than BSD/MIT).